GEAS: An interactive playtest

 "Wait - we should check to see if there are any traps the archaeologists left behind or didn't spring" whispered Krull, touching the arm of his companion in warning and pointing to the statues beyond.

-"Alright, please roll your Force and add your Perception score to the total.
-Anytime a character attempts a visual action or EXAMINES an object they will add their perception score to the roll." says the Architect
+Architect" "Alright, please roll your Force and add your Perception score to the total.
+Anytime a character attempts a visual action or EXAMINES an object they will add their perception score to the roll."

-Krull uses 1 of his 2 Actions and Rolled 8 / Even Force (double 4's) then his +3 Perception bonus giving a total of 11.
+Krull uses 1 of his 2 Actions and Rolled 8 / Even Force (double 4's) with his +3 Perception bonus giving a total of 11.

-The Architect rolls Form for the Temple search also resulting in (double 4's).
+The Architect rolls Form for the Temple Search also resulting in (double 4's).
 "The search required an 8 so your search attempt is successful.
-Note that if your total was an 8, with your Force matching the tasks Form, you would have failed because your force must always be Higher than the form or force rolled."
+Note that if your total was an 8, with your Force matching the tasks Form, you would have failed because your force must Always be Higher than not Equal to the opposing roll."